-- > Severe and multiple chronic conditions
+- > Healthy living with chronic conditions

-- > Violent crime neighborhoods
+- Violent crime neighborhoods

 - Poor housing conditions

-- > Food insecurity
+- Food insecurity

-- > Lower levels of education
+- Lower levels of education

-- Limited Language and health proficiency
+- Limited language and health proficiency

 - Social isolation

 MOC 1 is the SNP population.
-This component describes some of the health and economic characteristics of the SNP population, and the benefits and plans available to them.
+This component describes some of the health and economic characteristics of the SNP population, and the resources you and plans can make available to them.